The Concept and History of Koedo Kurari

 Map of the Chinese-speaking area

-The Float of Shintomi-cho 1-chome: Tokugawa Iemitsu
+Festival Float of Shintomi-cho 1-chome

-The Float of Shintomi-cho 1-chome: Tokugawa Iemitsu
+Festival Float of Shintomi-cho 1-chome

 The Kawagoe Festival, held every October, features numerous magnificent Edo-style Kawagoe floats crafted by artisans from Edo and Kawagoe.
 Float depots are scattered throughout the city, and at the depot located within this facility, you can view the float from Shintomicho 1-chome.It features a revolving stage with a double-spire float, a four-wheeled float, and a music platform topped with a Chinese-style gable.
 The figure depicted is Tokugawa Iemitsu, the third shogun of the Tokugawa clan and a figure closely associated with Kawagoe.
 He is portrayed standing in formal court attire against a black background, with the three-leaf hollyhock crest prominently displayed.